GautamRaj-12/obsidian-git-sync/docker/docker.md

 		- Multiple containers can run on our host machine.
 		- Our laptop has only certain ports available.
 		- So, we need binding
-		- Conflict happens when same pport o
+		- Conflict happens when same port on host machine